THE FIRST HOMECOMPUTER: THE COMMODORE VIC-20

 could suddenly be used for many purposes like word processing, bussiness calculation,

-education and - not to forget! - gaming, it turned out a tremendous commercial
+- gaming, it turned out a tremendous commercial

 success.
 The VIC-20 (with a 1 MHz CPU) presents something like a Model T Ford for